 Patronage Distribution Determinations.
 The total patronage income available for distribution to members is determined after various expenses, including interest expense, and is based on net earnings on patronage business that we do with member retailers.
 Patronage distributions are allocated separately on each of our three basic categories of sales: handled sales (which include warehouse sales and bulletin sales), direct shipment sales and private label paint sales.
-The Company also maintains a fourth category of patronage-eligible sales (i.e., under the LTL Plus and STOP programs), for which the products' pricing incorporates the value of an 'up front' dividend.
+The Company also maintains a fourth category of patronage-eligible sales (i.e., under the LTL Plus and STOP programs), for which the products' pricing incorporates the value of an 'upfront' dividend.
 Accordingly, this fourth category of sales generally operates at a break-even.
 However, were a net loss to occur with respect to this category (or any of the others), such loss would be offset against the profits of the primary handled sales pool in accordance with the Company's By-laws.
 Distribution percentage allocations are made with reference to our net earnings from each of the respective patronage pools.

-The total patronage distributions distributed to members are based on net earnings on patronage business that we do with member retailers, calculated in accordance with GAAP.
+The total patronage distributions distributed to members are based on net earnings on patronage business that we do with member retailers, calculated in accordance with U.S. Generally Accepted Accounting Principles.
 Our computation of patronage distributions excludes all of our income and expenses from activities that are not directly related to patronage transactions.
-The excluded items primarily consist of (1) profits or losses generated from non-shareholder retailers, and (2) profits or losses realized from our Ace Insurance Agency, Inc., New Age Insurance Ltd., Ace Hardware International Holdings, Ltd. and subsidiaries, Ace Retail Holdings LLC and subsidiaries, Ace Wholesale Holdings LLC and subsidiaries and Ace Ecommerce Holdings LLC and subsidiaries.
+The excluded items primarily consist of (1) profits or losses generated from non-shareholder retailers, and (2) profits or losses realized from our Ace Insurance Agency, Inc., New Age Insurance Ltd., Ace Hardware International Holdings, Ltd. and subsidiaries, Ace Retail Holdings LLC and subsidiaries, Ace Wholesale Holdings LLC and subsidiaries, Ace Ecommerce Holdings LLC and subsidiaries and Ace Services Holdings LLC and subsidiaries.